Thursday, February 28, 2019

 I chose a chicken leg and wing, fried okra, and collard greens

-After a hardy lunch, we began our adventure to Guntersville State Park.
+After a hearty lunch, we began our adventure to Guntersville State Park.

 We stopped at Guntersville State Park Birding Site #34 to take a few pictures.

-Signs there said that we might see Signature Species, waterfowl, wading birds, shorebirds, and Birds of Prey sadly, we did not see a single bird at site #34.
+Signs indicated that we might see Signature Species, waterfowl, wading birds, shorebirds, and Birds of prey.
+Sadly, we did not see a single bird at site #34.

 Five Donkeys